cedriczirtacic/gbombd/README.md

 ### Tests
 1. curl: Never stops loading content and CPU usage goes up.
+2. Nikto: ignores the data.
+3. sqlmap: same as curl.

 ## Why?
 Go is fun and annoying some people is even funnier.